OpenTreeOfLife/phylesystem-api/docs/README.md

 ## OToL API Version 1 Methods

+All API calls are specific to the API version, which is a part of the URL.
+This allows for new versions of the API to come out which are not backward-compatible, while allowing old clients to continue working with older API versions.

 NOTE: The dev.opentreeoflife.org hostname is a development URL and subject to change.

 ### Getting a Github Oauth token